A Class of Long Range Circulant Random Walks on $\mathbb{Z}_q^d$: Introduction

-A limit for for the polynomials when $\N \to \infty$ is found in Lemma \ref{Kplimit}, which leads to calculations of cutoff time in one model in Example \ref{simple:000} and mixing times bounds in another Example \ref{bigchi}.
+A limit for the polynomials when $d \to \infty$ is found in Lemma \ref{Kplimit}, which leads to calculations of cutoff time in one model in Example \ref{simple:000} and mixing times bounds in another Example \ref{bigchi}.
+The existence of a cutoff time in the model of Example \ref{simple:000} is consistent with a condition for cutoff to exist in Cayley random walks on groups in \cite{HOT2026}.
 A characterization of transition functions which have these multivariate Krawtchouk polynomials as eigenfunctions is found in Proposition \ref{Generaltrans}.
 In Subsection \ref{CLTQ}, Lemma \ref{QCLT} a central limit theorem form of the multivariate Krawtchouk polynomials is derived.
-This leads to a central limit theorem for the transition density of the random walk with grouped data.

 $(X_t)$ can be infinite dimensional provided $(Z_t)$ is well defined.
 A brief account is made when the entries of $Z_t$ are from a de Finetti sequence.